 Qliomatrok was truly a monster, but she had been exaggerated from a very normal animal.
 In a more clinical setting plenty of the folk aboard could have classified her as a whorl thanks to her obvious similarities: flesh and fur instead of scales, blowhole instead of gills, and a pumping tail rather than a swisher.
 More specifically, her horn marked her as a narwhorl, though none before had achieved such a size or had a bath bead firmly lodged in their point.

 “To the ice!”
-Captain Rob bellowed as loudly as he could, the spike in his rib punishing him for it.
+Captain Rob bellowed as loud as he could, the spike in his rib punishing him for it.
 “To the ice!
 Geh-byn chyyl!”
 He stood at the prow of the tiny boat and pointed a gloved finger out at the Winchar Straits.
 It wasn’t exactly land, but the mountains of floating discolored ice were all they had.
 Qliomatrok would perhaps destroy one or two bergs to get to them, but not more than that.
 Once they were out of her waters they would not be her concern.

 It was only luck that had the animal convinced the sinking wreckage of the Mop was still a greater threat than the fleas it had shed.
 She dove and rose again, piercing the hide of the split boat over and over.
 The point of the divine droplet was sharp enough to slice a waterlogged sail in half with one whip of her head.
-The rigging could not tangle her, because there was too much to entangle.
+The rigging could not tangle her, for there was too much to entangle.